State Historical Society of North Dakota

 The State Historical Society of North Dakota is an agency that preserves and presents history through museums and historic sites in the state of North Dakota.
 The agency operates the North Dakota Heritage Center in Bismarck, which serves as a history museum for the state, oversees the preservation of the state's historic places, and presents the history of the state to the public in exhibits and branch museums.
 The Society also operates the Former North Dakota Executive Mansion in Bismarck.

 Organization

 Headquartered in Bismarck, the State Historical Society consists of one governing board of appointees and four divisions, each with a different function.

 State Historical Board

 The State Historical Board consists of twelve members.
 Seven members are appointed by the governor to staggered three-year terms.
-The current board president is Steve C. Martens, the vice president is Matt Dunlevy, and the secretary is Daniel Stenberg.
-Martens and Stenberg's terms are set to expire in June 2023.
+The current board president is Matt Dunlevy, the vice president is Amy Mossett, and the secretary is Lacey Anderson.

 Historic Preservation Division

 The Historic Preservation Division prepares a statewide historic preservation plan and inventories, evaluates, and nominates sites to be listed on the State and National Register of Historic Places.
 The division assists in the preservation of North Dakota historic properties at all levels, and also reviews and comments on federally assisted projects to ensure that historic values are considered in project planning and execution.